meroxa/cli/docs/cmd/www/meroxa-apps-logs.md

 ---
 ## meroxa apps logs

-View relevant logs to the state of the given Turbine Data Application (Beta)
+View relevant logs to the state of the given Turbine Data Application

 ### Synopsis